Montessori Comparison

 Same age grouping

-Most teaching done by teacher
+Most teaching is done by the teacher

 Curriculum structured for child

-Child is guided to concepts by teacher
+The child is guided to concepts by the teacher

-Child generally allotted specific time for work
+The child is generally allotted specific time for work

-Instruction pace usually set by group norm
+Instruction pace is usually set by group norm

 Learning is reinforced externally by repetition and rewards